 Particular relevant provisions for tracks are Regulations 26 - 35.
+Forest Practice Guide

-The angle helps direct stormwater off the t ack to a sediment trap.
+The angle helps direct stormwater off the track to a sediment trap.

 This track has been smoothed, which will accelerate water run-off.
 The water bar is ineffective as there is no outlet for the water it catches.